DogeisCut/ToggleStacker/README.md

 - remove / delete / erase
 Removes the part from the custom list, returning it to the current mode's properties.
 - reset / clear
-Clears the custom list, makign all parts follow the current mode.
+Clears the custom list, making all parts follow the current mode.